 Now that fall is here, it’s the perfect time for a hot, spicy bowl of chili.
 My favorite chili is White Chicken Chili.
 I’ll often order it at restaurants, but I’ve never made it at home until now.
-Using the pressure cooker you can make a quick chicken chili that tastes like it’s been simmering in the slow cooker all day, but it cooks in only 5 minutes in the pressure cooker.
+Using a pressure cooker or Instant Pot, you can make a quick chicken chili recipe that tastes like it’s been simmering in the slow cooker all day, but it cooks in only 5 minutes in the pressure cooker.

 Of course if you would rather, you could also saute chopped chicken in the pressure cooking pot until it’s no longer pink after you’ve sauteed the onions and garlic, and then just proceed with the recipe as directed.

 I hope you enjoy this easy pressure cooker white chicken chili recipe!

 - 1 tablespoon vegetable oil

 - 3 cups cooked or uncooked, diced chicken

 - 1 can (4 ounces) diced green chilies

 - 1 teaspoon cumin